Using Fonts in StartupBolt

 Also note that if you apply a font class to a parent div, it will be applied to all child divs, unless we use a different font class explicitly for a child element.
 Check the following example to understand.

-import { roboto, alegreya_sans_sc } from '@/utils/fonts'
+import { roboto, alegreya_sans_sc } from '@/constants/fonts'

 <div className={roboto.className}>